-You can try your best to feed Baby a healthy, balanced diet, but something a little less wholesome will slip into his routine.
-He may have that first taste of candy at Grandma’s, or his first juicebox at daycare, and before you know it you may have real-life cookie monster on your hands.
+You can try your best to feed Baby a healthy, balanced diet, but something a little less wholesome will slip into their routine.
+They may have that first taste of candy at Grandma’s, or their first juicebox at daycare, and before you know it you may have real-life cookie monster on your hands.

 While occasional treats seem harmless, it’s easy to go overboard, which can lead to health problems down the road.
 According to the Centers for Disease Control and Prevention, Americans are eating and drinking foods and beverages that contain too many added sugars, which can contribute to medical issues like weight gain and obesity, type 2 diabetes, and heart disease.

 Sugary drinks and candy cause problems for your tot’s teeth, too, with excess sugar being linked to tooth decay.
 By 3 years old, approximately 28% of children have one or more cavities, which increases the risk of cavities in their adult teeth.

 Though the statistics sound scary, it’s not necessary to cut sweets cold turkey.
 Instead, here are some tips for treating your toddler, and on how to be a savvy consumer.

 - Stick with healthy sweets: Treats don’t have to mean cake and ice cream.
 If Baby has a sweet tooth, you can try to offer nutritious options to fulfill their requests, like a tasty fruit smoothie with lots of berries, or even a glass of milk with their cookie, because a bit of protein, like the amount in milk, can help curb the sugar crash.